cirg-io/AIAerobics-OpenPoseNet-CodeExamples/README.md

 2. ...
 3. ...

+### Example 1 - simple OpenPoseNet - Selecting the most Centered Pose
+A basic example on how to use OpenPoseNet for pose detecting.
+Selecting (Highlighting in red) the most centered pose.
+(We added this feature to get clean training data and don't ending up training our KNN classifier on background noise)

 ## Why learning from machines?
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.